-But Taylor Swift, rising country music star, is more than that.
-She is also a songwriter, a pop music star, a clean-cut teen idol, a budding actress, a video editor, dress designer, poetry lover, and more.
-Teens love her, and many of their moms do too.
-She is still on the edge of her teenage years, which gives her a special cachet with her main audience.
-But at times she is also wiser and more mature than her age might suggest; some say wise beyond her years.
-She can be surprisingly business savvy one minute, and then gushingly teen the next.
-And that’s o.k.
-She’s still young and finding her way; entitled to her teen exhuberances.
+Initially a rising star in country music, Taylor Swift employed an array of talents to boost her career.
+She was a songwriter, a savvy user of social media, a budding actress, a video editor, a dress designer, a poetry lover, and more.
+In those early years, teens swarmed to her.
+Many of their moms did too, approvingly, as Taylor offered a clean-cut teen image.
+She was then on the edge of her own teenage years, which gave her a special cachet with her audience.
+Still, she grew up quickly in those years, projecting at times a wiser and more mature person well beyond her years.
+She could be surprisingly business savvy one minute, and then gushingly teen the next, finding her way in the music world, though entitled to her teen exhuberances.

-That first song by the way, titled “Tim McGraw,” is about teenage love — a timeless ingredient and a specialty for Taylor.
-“I’m in love with love,” she would later say, and that is especially so when it comes to her songwriting.
+Her first hit song — the one penned in high school — was titled “Tim McGraw.”
+It’s a song about teenage love — a timeless ingredient in songwriting, and one that became a specialty for Taylor.
+“I’m in love with love,” she would later say, returning to that territory again and again in her songwriting.
 More on that later.
-Suffice it to say for the moment that she has had a magic pen when it comes to teen love and heartache.
-Her “Tim McGraw,” for example, tells a tale of summer love about to end and the girl left behind.
+Suffice it to say for the moment that Taylor Swift would prove she had a magic pen when it came to teen love and heartache.
+“Tim McGraw,” for example, tells a tale of summer love about to end with the girl left behind.
 She the freshmen, and he the college-bound senior.
-“Their song” was one of those by country singer Tim McGraw, hence the name.
-It held special meaning for them. “…[W]hen you think Tim McGraw,” she writes, “I hope you think my favorite song / The one we danced to all night long …”“Tim McGraw” began to get radio play in mid-2006, and by late January 2007, had risen to No. 6 on Billboard’s Hot Country chart.
+“Their song” was one of those by country singer Tim McGraw, hence the song’s title.
+It held special meaning for them. “…[W]hen you think Tim McGraw,” Swift writes in the lyrics, “I hope you think my favorite song / The one we danced to all night long …”“Tim McGraw” began to get radio play in mid-2006, and by late January 2007, had risen to No. 6 on Billboard’s Hot Country chart.
 “Tim McGraw” is the tune that first brought notice to this young singer-songwriter in the Nashville music world — and soon, much beyond.
 For this song was only the first in a quick succession of other country and pop hits — along with top-selling albums, all kinds of music awards, magazine covers, a gazillion internet hits and video streams, TV appear- ances, and much more.
 Her whirlwind rise to the top of both the country and pop music industries is redefining what a young kid, coming from practically nowhere, can achieve with a mix of innocence, moxie, helpful parents, and no small talent.

 In 2008, at the age of 19, Taylor Swift became the biggest-selling solo artist of the year with more than 7 million albums sold.
 She was also breaking records on the internet for paid downloads and streaming videos.
 In 2008, she was the most searched artist on MySpace with more than 200 million streams.
 Forbes magazine ranked her at No. 4 on its annual “top earners” list of country musicians for 2008, giving her an estimated take of $18 million — just ahead of Tim McGraw and Brad Paisley, both at $16 million.
 In the top three slots were Kenny Chesney at $65 million, Rascal Flatts at $60 million, and Toby Keith at $52 million.
 But hey, Taylor Swift is just getting started.